 About Great Himalayan Trail

 The Great Himalaya Trail starts from the Kanchenjunga area at the foothills of Mt.
-Kanchenjunga, where trekkers begin their journey through some of the world’s best sighted mountains for about 150 days.
-This region is famous for its colourful rhododendron blooms, which flourish during spring.
-Once we cross Kanchenjunga Base Camp, we head west over Lumba Sumba pass (5,178m) into the Makalu region.
-Accommodation near Kanchenjunga consists of tea houses and the trail passes through villages dominated by Limbu and Rai community members, where sheltered camping is needed towards Ottos in voyager bound to Lumba Sumba.
+Kanchenjunga, where trekkers begin their journey through some of the world’s best-sighted mountains for about 150 days.
+This region is famous for its colorful rhododendron blooms, which flourish during spring.
+Once we cross Kanchenjunga Base Camp, we head west over Lumba Sumba Pass (5,178 m) into the Makalu region.
+Accommodation near Kanchenjunga consists of tea houses, and the trail passes through villages dominated by Limbu and Rai community members, where sheltered camping is needed towards Ottos in the voyager bound to Lumba Sumba.

-For sections hikers, you can conclude this portion through Jumble pause but if you wish to continue on full trail rest indenting parallel wards along Nepal’s bordering northern frontier with Tibet passing through remarkable parts of Makalu Barun National Park Makalu Region where they enjoy magnificent metaphorical views not excluding Mt Makalu and Makalu base camp of which are deeply set aside alongside Sherpani Col traversing other towering peak extreme residing imaginable spots Incredible views of lofty snowcapped mountains welcome us as we embark on the famous Khumbu Valley trek, which is dotted with delightfully cozy tea houses and marks the commencement of the Everest region.
-We pass the Gokyo Lakes, scale Gokyo Ri for enchanting vistas, then cross Renjo La Pass, where we descend into Rolwaling Valley through Tashi Lapcha Pass.
+For section hikers, you can conclude this portion through Jumble pause, but if you wish to continue on the full trail, rest indenting parallel wards along Nepal’s bordering northern frontier with Tibet, passing through remarkable parts of Makalu Barun National Park and the Makalu Region, where they enjoy magnificent metaphorical views, not excluding Mt.
+Makalu and Makalu base camp, both of which are deeply set aside alongside Sherpani Col, traversing other towering peaks and extreme residing imaginable spots.
+Incredible views of lofty snowcapped mountains welcome us as we embark on the famous Khumbu Valley trek, which is dotted with delightfully cozy tea houses and marks the commencement of the Everest region.
+We pass the Gokyo Lakes, scale Gokyo Ri for enchanting vistas, and then cross Renjo La Pass, where we descend into Rolwaling Valley through Tashi Lapcha Pass.
 The Khumbu and Rolwaling regions are mostly populated by Gurung and Sherpa communities.

-Our new focus shifts towards Ganesh Himal and Ruby Valley region, famed for vast meadows combined with lush pastures situated within striking distance of Annapurna range towards Western side Mountain.
-Gurung and Magar communities are dominant in Ruby Valley.
+Our new focus shifts towards the Ganesh Himal and Ruby Valley region, famed for vast meadows combined with lush pastures situated within striking distance of the Annapurna range towards the western side of the mountain.
+The Gurung and Magar communities are dominant in Ruby Valley.

 We enter the Manaslu region, following a large part of the route of the Manaslu circuit.
 North of Mt.
-Manaslu (8163m), we cross the Larke-la pass (5106m) with spectacular views west of the impressive Annapurna mountain range, Mt.
-Manaslu and the high mountains in the east.
-We soon come to the point where the Manaslu circuit trail meets the Annapurna circuit trail which we will then follow to Manang and then across the Thorong-la pass at 5416m.
-From here we descend into Mustang, with fantastic views across Upper Mustang that appear in all shades of a relatively barren but still amazingly colourful landscape.
+Manaslu (8163 m), we cross the Larke-la pass (5106 m) with spectacular views west of the impressive Annapurna mountain range, Mt.
+Manaslu, and the high mountains in the east.
+We soon come to the point where the Manaslu circuit trail meets the Annapurna circuit trail, which we will then follow to Manang and then across the Thorong-la pass at 5416 m.
+From here, we descend into Mustang, with fantastic views across Upper Mustang that appear in all shades of a relatively barren but still amazingly colorful landscape.

-Beyond Simikot, known as the gateway to Mt.
-Kailash pilgrimage, we trek into the remote Limi Valley, which is home to rich biodiversity and centuries old Buddhist monasteries.
+Beyond Simikot, known as the gateway to the Mt.
+Kailash pilgrimage, we trek into the remote Limi Valley, which is home to rich biodiversity and centuries-old Buddhist monasteries.
 The trek ends at Hilsa, right on the Nepal-Tibet border.
-From here we return to Kathmandu via Simikot.
+From here, we return to Kathmandu via Simikot.

 The magnitude of the vistas, cultural diversity, and range of lifestyles you will encounter along this remarkable high path are difficult to describe.
 However, this offers you a sense of what the Great Himalaya Trail will be like.
 Please contact Himalayan Ecological Trekking if you would like to take on this amazing adventure.
 We will help you get ready for this excursion and guide you through the various route alternatives.